binfu0728/Brain-imaging/README.md

 ### coIncidence: code for checking coincidence between channels, data is available on https://drive.google.com/file/d/1DoxnzZP6AXE9TDnzBv2_1IXzj-3hV6mW/view?usp=sharing
 ### gaussianFit: 2D gaussian fitting for spots (not used in aggreCount and analysis_beta2, which only use centroid fitting for finding position of tiny spots)

 ##### 07/12/21 update: simpler kernel function with only one input for determining kernel size and the maskfilter function is updated correspounding to kernel size (to eliminate auto-filling artefact during the convolution).
-Also, the newest intensity estimation with dialted signal mask is implemented
+Also, the newest intensity estimation with dilated signal mask is implemented